MicrosoftDocs/win32/desktop-src/DirectShow/irenderengine-setrenderrange.md

-﻿---
+---
-Description: 'The SetRenderRange method sets the range of time on the timeline to be rendered.
-Objects that lie outside the specified range are not rendered, and resources are not allocated for them.' ms.assetid: '2dcdca6b-2bae-4a27-bfbc-19a9b2ea633a'
+Description: The SetRenderRange method sets the range of time on the timeline to be rendered.
+Objects that lie outside the specified range are not rendered, and resources are not allocated for them. ms.assetid: 2dcdca6b-2bae-4a27-bfbc-19a9b2ea633a
-title: 'IRenderEngine::SetRenderRange method'
+title: IRenderEngineSetRenderRange method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IRenderEngine::SetRenderRange method